PiAir/rpi4learning/redash10/README.md

 # Redash
 Is Redash the best dashboard server for Learning Analytics?
 No, for sure not.
 But it was the only open source (for now) one that I could find, that would actually talk to Learning Locker via json.
 So, feel free to not install it.
-I did include the beta for version 9 as a bonus, but here it is.
+I did include the beta for version 10 as a bonus.

+To get it to run, I had to remove a couple of things from the original build: msodbcsql17 simply has no way of installing on ARM (I tried).
+Same goes for SimbaSparkODBC.
+So I modified the original Dockerfile and copy that into the source-folder before building it.

+Also, I don't compile the development and additional requirements part of the pip installation.
+Again, I tried, but sometimes (like with pymssql) it just won't work on ARM, othertimes, the developers work some magic with versions that, when building it on ARM, apparently just won't work.
+And for this goal (connecting to Learning Locker), we don't need it.

+So by all means, like with all the other builds that are part of this repository: for production / development needs, specific questions about the tool, please [go to the official site](https://redash.io/)!!

+I'm just showing you how I got this version running on a Raspberry Pi4.
+I am in no way affiliated with Redash (or Databricks).

 ## Setup - step 1 Build
 We need to build this image for it to work on our Raspberry Pi4, but luckily for you, I did all the hard work.